Implement the following habits to accelerate your digital transformation

 The digital transformation of a company evolves at the same time as the development of corporate practices and employee facilities, like the digital workplace.

-According to the latest figures published by the CREDOC digital barometer, over a third of the French workforce brings personal equipment to the workplace to use during their day to day professional operations.
-These kinds of issues are what push companies to set up transformation projects to guarantee increased agility in business process and information flows.
+According to the latest figures published by the CREDO digital barometer, over a third of the French workforce brings personal equipment to the workplace to use during their day to day professional operations.
+These kinds of issues are what push companies to set up transformation projects to guarantee increased agility in business processes and information flows.

 The role of management teams, who drive transformation projects, is to offer a progressive work environment and improve employee performance while meeting their needs and frustrations.
 Employee expectations can vary from one company to another, depending on a company’s internal culture and employee demands.